 SSL/TLS certificates encrypt data sent between your website and your users.
 Any information you send is secure and not visible to others.
 This is vital for protecting sensitive information such as credit card numbers, passwords, and other data.

 Without an SSL/TLS certificate, anyone on the same network as your website can intercept the traffic between your server and your user’s web browsers.
 This could allow them to see all the information being exchanged and even alter it before sending it along its way.
+Therefore, when you are calculating the cost of building a website, it is important to remember to include SSL/TLS certificates into consideration as well.

 Difference Between SSL and TLS